 A: CELS, the College’s career program, has played a huge role in my professional development and career planning.
 My CELS adviser's guidance was instrumental in helping me land my dream College-funded internship — doing marketing and providing web content for a professional writing center in Boston.
 I got to interact with professional writers, publish some of my own work and grow professionally.

-A: Right after graduation, I'll start an internship as a member of the marketing team for the Lowell Spinners, a Boston Red Sox minor league affiliate.
+A: Right after graduation, I started an internship as a member of the marketing team for the Lowell Spinners, a Boston Red Sox minor league affiliate.
 Looking further down the road, I plan on trying to get a job with a publishing company in New York and continuing to write as much as possible.